-- Being positive role models and following the 6Rs. - Creating a calm and well-ordered environment for teaching and learning and promoting a pride init. - Establishing and maintaining high expectations at all times and praising when expectations (however small) are reached or exceeded. - Creating an atmosphere whereby pupils and adults are treated as individuals whose rights, values, beliefs and cultures are respected. - Ensuring they strive to develop positive working relationships with all members of the school community by demonstrating mutual respect and tolerance. - Recognising bullying and unkindness when they occur and taking the necessary steps immediately to deal with unacceptable conduct in a constructive manner (see Anti-Bullying Policy). - Consistently promoting valued behaviour: "treat others as we would like to be treated". - Facilitating learning about relationships and behaviour. - Trying different approaches to meet the needs of individual children
+- Establishing and maintaining high expectations at all times and praising when expectations (however small) are reached or exceeded. - Creating an atmosphere whereby pupils and adults are treated as individuals whose rights, values, beliefs and cultures are respected. - Ensuring they strive to develop positive working relationships with all members of the school community by demonstrating mutual respect and tolerance. - Recognising bullying and unkindness when they occur and taking the necessary steps immediately to deal with unacceptable conduct in a constructive manner (see Anti-Bullying Policy). - Consistently promoting pro-social behaviour: "treat others as we would like to be treated". - Facilitating learning about relationships and behaviour. - Trying different approaches to therapeutic behaviour principles to meet the needs of individual children